-If you’re not automating your sales process in 2018, you’re getting left behind.
+If you’re not automating your sales process, you’re getting left behind.
 With today’s range of tools, businesses of all sizes are turning automation into bigger results.
-Which means it’s not only the leading brands in your industry you need to try and catch up but also the smaller enterprises who now have the tools to leapfrog you – unless you make the jump first.
+This means it’s not only the leading brands in your industry you need to try and catch up with but also the smaller enterprises who now have the tools to leapfrog you – unless you make the jump first.

 - Automation tools for identifying new prospects